Second Street School Living History Program

 The simple one-room frame school on Second Street was built just two years after the Civil War ended.
 Opened under the auspices of the Freedmen’s Bureau, it was Waterford’s first school for the Black community.
 The Friends’ Association of Philadelphia, Waterford’s local Quaker meeting, and a “colored educational board” provided additional support.
 The first teacher was Miss Sarah Ann Steer, a Quaker living down the street who had begun teaching pupils in 1865.
 Subsequent teachers were all from the Black community.

 Early classes were large.
 The District Superintendent’s report to the Freedmen’s Bureau in 1868 recorded 63 students enrolled, with an average attendance of 42.
-Twenty-eight were older than 16.
+Twenty-eight were older than 16 years.
 By the early 1870s the school became part of the county’s new public school system.

-The new building served from the beginning as church as well as school.
-African Methodist Episcopal services were held here until 1891, when John Wesley Church was built near the mill.
+The Second Street School served from the beginning as church as well as school.
+African Methodist Episcopal services were held here until 1891, when John Wesley Church was built at the other end of the village near Waterford mill.
 One student recalled attending Baptist services at the school around the turn of the century.
 Recognizing its historical significance, the Waterford Foundation acquired the building in 1977.